sam9s/racen-joveheal/replit.md

 ## User Preferences
 I want the agent to focus on high-level features and architectural decisions, avoiding granular implementation specifics unless directly related to a core architectural choice.
 Please consolidate redundant information and prioritize clarity and conciseness.
 I prefer a clear, direct communication style.
 Do not make changes to the existing file structure without explicit approval.

+**Re-publishing Reminder**: Always proactively remind me to re-publish the app after making any code changes (backend or frontend).
+Code changes only go live after publishing.

 ## System Architecture

 ### UI/UX Decisions